 The first thing Fair told them....

-During the fall, Friday nights in Grenada are all about one thing — Charger Football.
+During the fall of each school year, Friday nights in Grenada are all about one thing — Charger Football.

 The dynamic football program at Grenada is by far the biggest sports activity on campus, encompassing five teams, hundreds of players, and a full stadium of fans who turn out weekly to cheer on the Chargers.

-The GHS athletic complex houses the high school’s varsity, junior varsity, and 9th grade team, as well as its weightlifting program.
+Grenada’s deluxe athletic complex contains locker rooms, gym, offices, and film room, housing the high school’s varsity, junior varsity, and 9th grade team, as well as its weightlifting program.